-On 14 July 2013 the Australian Government announced the 28 organisations that will provide community-based support services to people who participate in the Royal Commission into Institutional Responses to Child Sexual Abuse.
+The Australian Government has funded 40 organisations to provide community-based support services to people who participate in the Royal Commission into Institutional Responses to Child Sexual Abuse.

-These organisations will deliver services such as counselling, support and case management to individuals and their family members before, during and after their interaction with the Royal Commission.
-The services will complement existing supports provided by the Royal Commission and the Attorney-General’s Department.
+These organisations deliver services such as counselling, support and case management to individuals and their family members before, during and after their interaction with the Royal Commission.
+The services complement existing supports provided by the Royal Commission and the Attorney-General’s Department.

-The competitive selection process did not identify suitable applicants to deliver specialist services to people living with disability, Indigenous Australians and people who have suffered abuse from religious organisations or clergy.
+The funding also includes specialist services for people living with disability, Indigenous Australians and people who have suffered abuse from religious organisations or clergy.

 If you have any questions about the Royal Commission community-based support services, please contact DSS for assistance at email@example.com.

 Financial assistance for witnesses

 Legal financial assistance is a grant to cover the reasonable costs of legal representation and disbursements relating to the provision of evidence to the Royal Commission.

 You are eligible to apply for legal financial assistance if you: